-- Most courses offer 7,5 Credit Points Credit Points can be found in the course description. - If there are no further restrictions mentioned, exchange students may take both Bachelor and Master courses regardless of the study level at their home university. - In the case of lectures/exercises, there are usually no restrictions regarding the capacities and individual requirements. - Seminars and courses with separate application/registration processes cannot be confirmed in advance (contact the departmental coordinator before your stay). - The examination period usually takes place after the lecture period (for the winter semester in February and for the summer semester in August).
-Please take this into consideration for planning your travel dates - In general, the curriculum for the summer and winter semesters is the same each year.
+- Most courses offer 7.5 Credit Points Credit Points can be found in the course description. - Exchange students may take both Bachelor and Master courses regardless of the study level at their home university, if the lectures agree.
+Some master courses are restricted to graduate students.
+Please contact Erasmus Coordinator if you wish to take a graduate course as undergraduate student. - Many lectures/exercises courses do not require application, if application is needed this will be noted. - Seminars and courses with separate application/registration processes cannot be confirmed in advance (contact the departmental coordinator before your stay). - The examination period usually takes place in the first three weeks after the lecture period (for the winter semester in February and for the summer semester in August).
+Please take this into consideration for planning your travel dates. - In general, the curriculum for the summer and winter semesters is the same each year.
 However, there may be slight changes in the course program (due to organizational changes etc.)